tolusalako/ConnectK/readme.md

 	Although most of the member variables are public, it is recommended to use the getters (e.g. getSpace(int x, int y) instead of directly accessing 'pieces[x][y]'.

-C++ users:
+####C++ users:
-	Please get C++ code from http://www.ics.uci.edu/~rickl/courses/AI-projects/connect-k/CS171ConnectKStudentResources/cPlusPlusSource/.
 	ConnectK.cpp has main function to get a current state from the java shell.
 Please implement your AI agent in AIShell::makeMove().
 AIShell::gameState has the current game state as array of integers.
 0, 1 and -1 represent empty, AI piece and human piece respectively.
 Note that these integer values are different from the Java version.

 	Then compile your code and make an executable file (for example on Windows, myAI.exe).
 On Linux, open a terminal and type g++ ConnectK.cpp Move.cpp AIShell.cpp -o myAI